 Working as an International Student

-To work as an international student in Canada you will need to comply accordingly with the following terms.
+To work as an international student in Canada you will need to comply with the following terms:

-- Work up to 20 hours per week during regular academic sessions.
+- You can work up to 20 hours per week during regular academic sessions

 - Be studying in an academic, vocational or professional training program that leads to a certificate, diploma or degree.
-The program needs to be at least six months in duration.
+The program needs to be at least 6 months in duration

 - You must stop working on the day you no longer meet the eligibility requirements listed above (e.g., if you are no longer a full-time student during an academic session).

 - To work in Canada you must have a Social Insurance Number (SIN).
-You will receive your SIN the same day you apply.
+You will receive your SIN the same day you apply for it.

-- To get a SIN visit the Service Canada Office in Kelowna with only ONE of these documents:
+- To get a SIN, visit the Service Canada Office in Kelowna or Surrey with only ONE of these documents:

-- a study permit and a “confirmation to work off campus” letter issued by IRCC prior to February 6, 2015.
+- A study permit and a “confirmation to work off-campus” letter issued by the IRCC prior to February 6, 2015